rslint/rslint/README.md

 A  (WIP) JavaScript linter written in Rust designed to be as fast as possible, customizable, and easy to use.

+The project is in early development, there will be bugs and weird productions.
+If you find any bugs feel free to submit an issue 👍.

 # Installation

 You must have cargo installed on your machine, then git clone the repository, and either build the binary and run it, or use cargo run directly.